tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/functions_and_classes/shard2/tf.contrib.metrics.streaming_auc.md

 computes the area under a discretized curve of precision versus recall values (computed using the aforementioned variables).
 The `num_thresholds` variable controls the degree of discretization with larger numbers of thresholds more closely approximating the true AUC.
+The quality of the approximation may vary dramatically depending on `num_thresholds`.

+For best results, `predictions` should be distributed approximately uniformly in the range [0, 1] and not peaked around 0 or 1.
+The quality of the AUC approximation may be poor if this is not the case.

 For estimation of the metric over a stream of data, the function creates an `update_op` operation that updates these variables and returns the `auc`.